29LT ZARID Sans: A Friendly and Direct Typeface [Latin & Cyrillic]

 29LT Zarid Superfamily retains a balance between calligraphic angular cuts and unadorned construction.
 The letterforms are inspired by calligraphic makeup but are rather drawn with a contemporary interpretation.
 The contrast in the letters is coupled with strong cuts and edges lending the font its crowning robust characteristic.

-Arabic and Latin scripts are inspired by one another and match each other.
-Their synergistic sco-design provide even greater cohesiveness to the superfamily.
+The Cyrillic and Latin scripts are inspired by one another and match each other.
+Their synergistic design provides even greater cohesiveness to the superfamily.

 WHY IT IS A TOP PICK